madhavmehndiratta/blog/_posts/2020-05-21-stapler-1-vulnhub-walkthrough.md

 SHayslett@red:~$
 ```

-Then I checked if this user could execute any command as root but did not found anything.
+Then I checked if this user could execute any command as root but did not find anything.

 ```r
 SHayslett@red:~$ sudo -l